ADGEfficiency/energy-py/readme.md

 In energy_py v1.0 I implemented a combined heat and power plant - not planning on introducing this into energy_py v2.0.

+I plan to make energy_py environments fully agent agnostic - so that agents built using other libraries can be used.

 **Agents**

 The following agents are currently implemented: